WowLabz/Open-Grants-Program/applications/dot_marketplace-Phase3.md

 - **Payment Address:** 0xF13001401396AA866E8012f31fD939C7E83B8601 (USDT - ERC20)
 - **Level:** 2

-## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview

 Links To Previous Approved Grants:
 - [Phase 1](https://github.com/w3f/Grants-Program/blob/master/applications/dot_marketplace.md)
 - [Phase 2](https://github.com/w3f/Grants-Program/blob/master/applications/dot_marketplace-phase2.md)

-This is phase 3 & 4 of Dot Marketplace, which is a general-purpose decentralized marketplace created as a Substrate pallet.
+This is phase 3 of Dot Marketplace, which is a general-purpose decentralized marketplace created as a Substrate pallet.

 - Dot Marketplace can be used by any decentralized project to float tasks and invite their community members to execute them for a reward.
 Its POC was developed during the Polkadot India Buildathon (2021).
 - It would be directly integrated into Polkadot JS Apps, where such marketplaces could create bounties and tasks that community members could fulfill.